/ /

 Pirates of the Burning Sea

-In a perfect world no MMO would be shut off, with publishers instead handing the game over to the players once they wish to cut ties.
+In a perfect world, no MMO would be shut off and publishers would instead hand the game over to the players once they wished to cut ties.
 That’s exactly what happened to Pirates of the Burning Sea, which has been operating with continued development under an entirely fan-led team since 2019.

 Pirates of the Caribbean Online

-Revived under The Legends of Pirates Online, this emulation project has not only rebuilt the game to an almost finished state but has also added swathes of new content, including a major patch earlier this year.
+Revived under The Legends of Pirates Online, this emulation project has not only rebuilt the game to an almost finished state but has also added swathes of new content.

 Phantasy Star Online: Blue Burst